Icinga/icinga2/doc/22-selinux.md

 #### Confining a user <a id="selinux-policy-examples-user"></a>

 If you want to have an administrative account capable of only managing icinga2 and not the complete system, you can restrict the privileges by confining this user.
-This is completly optional!
+This is completely optional!

 Start by adding the Icinga 2 administrator role `icinga2adm_r` to the administrative SELinux user `staff_u`.